Barent Pieterse Coeymans

 Although primarily a resident of Rensselaerswyck, he did own property within the Albany city limits.
 In 1684, his Albany taxes were in arrears.
 In 1709, his third ward lot received a minimal assessment.

 Barent Pieterse Coeymans died intestate and letters of administration were issued to his eldest son Andries in October 1712.
-He was the founder of the town of Coeymans and the "Coeymans house" there is still standing.
+He is the legendary founder of the town of Coeymans and the "Coeymans house" there remains an outstanding historical landmark.

 Sources: The life of Barent Pieterse Coeymans is CAP biography number 6155.
 This sketch is derived chiefly from family and community-based resources.
 The most comprehensive of the traditional sources is VRBM, pp. 821-22.